 - Knowledge of Port Marine Safety Code

-- Providing clear navigational advice and information on regulatory requirements to vessels’ masters, for example on health and safety and environmental matters.
+- Providing clear navigational advice and information on regulatory requirements to vessel masters, For example, on health and safety and environmental matters.

-- Supporting masters in their communication with their personnel and other vessels.
+- Supporting masters in their communication with personnel and other vessels.

 - Recording and submitting passage plans.

 - Providing appropriate assistance in the event of an emergency.